Join Us & Get Wine 101 Course 75% Off

 • 2006 A hot, dry year producing rich but sometimes fat wines with lower acidity (and thus less age-ability).

-• 2005 A warm vintage producing fruit-forward wines that impressed drinkers for 5 or so years.
+• 2005 A warm vintage producing fruit-forward wines that impressed drinkers for five or so years.

-Take this information with you and start looking up where your favorite Oregon Pinot Noir wines come from and then zoom-out to the bigger picture of the region to look for similar areas–you might be surprised at the delights you’ll find.
+Take this information with you and start looking up where your favorite Oregon Pinot Noir wines come from.
+Then, zoom out to the bigger picture of the region to look for similar areas—you might be surprised at the delights you’ll find.

 Sources